Policy & Strategy

 - ✓The May Revision proposed renewing it as a two-component structure, in roughly the $575M to $2.3B/year range (confirm against the May Revision and the Dept. of Finance).

-- ✓June 15 is California's constitutional budget deadline — the window in which the budget, and the MCO tax with it, gets voted on.
+- ✓June 15 was California's constitutional budget deadline — the window in which the budget, and the MCO tax with it, moved from proposal to implementation question.

-- ✓Why FQHCs care: the rate floor flows into FQHC and managed-care reimbursement, making it a partial counterweight to the July 1 UIS-PPS revenue loss.
+- ✓Why FQHCs care: the rate floor flows into FQHC and managed-care reimbursement, making it a partial counterweight to future margin pressure, including the likely 2027 UIS/PPS planning horizon.
 This isn't a guarantee of any specific payment — but it's the mechanism the rate floor depends on.
 Worth tracking closely.

-California's constitutional budget deadline — the vote window for the budget, and the Medi-Cal MCO tax renewal that funds the primary-care rate floor
+California's constitutional budget deadline — the budget window tied to the Medi-Cal MCO tax renewal that funds the primary-care rate floor

 One tax, three jobs: it raises state revenue from managed-care plans, draws down federal matching funds, and helps fund Medi-Cal provider payments, including the rate floor (DHCS)